MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 After recovery from an outage, ensure that the MIM Service is running on at least one server.
 Then ensure that the MIM PAM monitoring service is also running on that server, using `net start "PAM Monitoring service"`.

-If the bastion environment forest functional level is Windows Server 2012 R2, ensure that the MIM PAM component service is also running on that server, using the command `net start "PAM Component service"`.
+If the bastion environment forest functional level was not at Windows Server 2012 R2, ensure that the MIM PAM component service is also running on that server, using the command `net start "PAM Component service"`.